Insert objects into an image using inpaint

 6. Optional: In the Parameters panel, adjust the Number of results, Negative prompt, Text prompt guidance, or other parameters.

-7. In the prompt field, enter a prompt to modify the image.
+7. In the prompt field, enter a text prompt that describes the content to add.

 8. Click Generate.